 Most diseases and parasites enter your tank when adding new fish, plants, or decorations, and there’s no need to take the risk with your tank and its inhabitants when a quick clean or sterilization only takes 15 minutes.

 How To Clean Aquarium Decorations Before First Use

-I would recommend using a 10% bleach solution or a strong 50% vinegar solution when cleaning aquarium decorations before their first use.
-They will not require cleaning but must be sterilized to kill any germs, bacteria, and parasites.
+I highly recommend using a 10% bleach solution or a strong 50% vinegar solution when cleaning aquarium decorations before their first use.
+They won’t require cleaning, but they should be sterilized to kill any germs, bacteria, and parasites.

-You can leave your new decoration in your chosen solution for 15 minutes and then rinse thoroughly without scrubbing, and they will be fine to add to your tank.
+You can leave your new decorations in your chosen cleaning solution for 15 minutes and then rinse thoroughly without any need for scrubbing, and they will be fine to add to your tank.

 How Often To Clean Aquarium Decorations

-If you clean your fish tank ornaments every 2-4 weeks, intensive cleaning using bleach and vinegar will not be necessary.
-Dirt and algae can become hard to remove if left for several months and will require far more effort to clean.
+If you clean your fish tank ornaments every 2-4 weeks, intensive cleaning using bleach and vinegar shouldn’t be necessary.
+Dirt and algae only become hard to remove if left for several months, requiring far more effort to clean.

-Regular cleaning will help keep your aquarium healthy and maintain good water quality.
+Regular cleaning helps to keep your aquarium healthy while maintaining good water quality.
 You do not always need to remove your decorations from the tank, as some gentle scrubbing with a bristled brush while they are still in situ, will often be enough.

-Regular aquarium maintenance will also help you identify algae outbreaks in your aquarium environment before they get out of hand.
+Regular aquarium maintenance also helps identify algae outbreaks in your aquarium environment before they get out of hand.
 You can take steps such as reducing light exposure and keeping your tank clean of debris to reduce algae growth.